Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

+##!!!
+THIS FORK WILL BE DEPRECATED SOON !!!

+The original author is preparing a project release fixing the issues commented here.
+Use only if you have yet ordered the 1.4 PCB version.

 # The Game Boy Mini Flashable Camera - a fork

 **A license free flashable version of the Game Boy Camera, in a small form factor.
 A fork I've made to render the project doable without external help.
 All necessary informations are here.
 I also propose an alternative simplier design requiring less components.**